-In the sole centre of Beijing, there is the biggest complex of the palaces in the world called the “Forbidden City”.
+In the sole centre of Beijing, there is the biggest complex of the palaces in the world which Chinese people call the “Forbidden City”.
 This city breaks many world records, regarding its size, the largest cultural museum and for many other things.

 In order to give you a mental picture of how big it is, let us just say it is bigger than the Vatican, and almost 3 times bigger than the famous Louvre Palace in France.

 With over 90 different palaces and courtyards, it is one of the most marvellous places in China.
 These palaces were home of 24 emperors.

 The first thing you should remember is that it’s quite easy to get lost in the Forbidden City of China, so make sure you go with a guide or follow one of the tourist maps.
 Also, you should know that 40% of the city is actually still not open for public.
 All reparations will take place in 2020.

 The Forbidden City is a place of historical and cultural importance, and there are some things you should check out if you are planning to visit these palaces:

 - The Palace Museum contains one of the biggest and greatest collections of Chinese artefacts.

 - Ceremonial Outer Court (the Hall of Supreme Harmony, the Hall of Central Harmony and the Hall of Preserved Harmony)